 - The ergonomic design will ensure you maintain good posture as you’re rowing

 - There are no advanced Bluetooth capabilities despite the advanced monitoring system containing eight preset workouts

 - The heart rate monitor doesn’t come with batteries.
 Instead, it plugs directly into the wall

-It’s a mid-range machine, suitable for an at home or commercial gym.
-The wide variety of preprogrammed workouts such as the ‘hill’, ‘interval’, and ‘target heart rate’ options will keep you motivated and excited for your next workout.
+It’s a mid-range machine, suitable for a home or commercial gym.
+The wide variety of pre-programmed workouts such as the ‘hill’, ‘interval’, and ‘target heart rate’ options will keep you motivated and excited for your next workout.

 - The Body Sculpture Rower and Gym is one of the most affordable rowers on the market